MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-manage-intune.md

     - SCEP certificate
     - Trusted certificate

-## Configure custom configuration profile
+## Create Custom configuration profile

 You can extend the scope of management by creating a custom profile using an OMA Uniform Resource Identifier (OMA URI) from any of the Configuration service providers (CSPs) supported by the Surface Hub.
 For details on these CSPs, see the following resources: